-The information you provide on registration will help us to verify your identity so that we know we are providing your credit history to the correct person.
-We do this by checking the information you give us against external databases such as the electoral roll and your credit file.
+The information you provide on signing up will help us to verify your identity so that we know we are providing your credit history to the correct person.
+We do this by checking the information you give us against databases such as the electoral roll and your credit file.

-In order to detect or prevent fraud (for example, to ensure that no-one has fraudulently accessed your account or to confirm you have only entered information about yourself), we may use information we collect about you to corroborate your details and/or verify your identity (including using third parties to undertake those checks on our behalf).
+In order to detect or prevent fraud (for example, to ensure that no-one has fraudulently accessed your account or to confirm you have only entered information about yourself), we may use personal data from other sources to corroborate your details.
+We may use third parties to undertake these checks on our behalf.

-The information you give us may be combined with other information about you that is obtained from other sources.
-The combination is usually undertaken with a view to enhancing an existing database with more information.
+The information you give us may be combined with other information about you that is obtained from other sources, and the combined data may be used in accordance with this privacy notice.
 For example:

 - The information you give us may be compared with data available elsewhere to verify your identity or validate the information you have provided (for example in the context of anti-fraud measures).